andyatkinson/andyatkinson.github.io/coaching.md

 ## Session Logistics

-- 55 minute sessions, starting on the hour, Thursdays, 10AM - 5PM Central Time (UTC−06:00)
+- 55 minutes, Thursdays, 10AM - 5PM US Central Time (UTC−06:00), online (Google Hangouts)
-- Client books any available time below
-- Client provides business name, URL, mailing address, a contact person name, title, and email
+- Client books on their own, and provides company information: Business name, URL, mailing address, contact person name, title, email
-- We'll meet using Google Hangouts
-- Up to 2 people on the client company side can attend, additional fee for extra people
+- Up to 2 people can attend, recording is fine
-- Sessions must be prepaid.
+- Sessions are prepaid (See below)
-- Discount of $100 for agreeing to 4 sessions upfront, and prepaying half
+- Discount of $100 for 4 sessions with half prepaid

 ## We'll be most efficient working together when...